MAFFPT/Hubitat/Nuki Smart Lock 2.0/Dashboard/README.md

 # Hubitat Elevation<small><sup>&copy;</sup></small> Dashboard for Nuki<small><sup>&copy;</sup></small> Smart Lock 2.0
 ## Introduction

-Here you will find the instructions necessary to create two tiles for the Hubitat Elevation Dashboard
+Here you will find the instructions necessary to create two tiles for the Hubitat Elevation Dashboard.

 ## The tiles
 One tile will allow control of the Nuki Smart Lock 2.0 itseft - open and close it.
 That tile will, also, show the current Lock status.